ill13/Notes/Adding drivers to a win10 image with PowerShell.md

 Copy your existing USB image key contents to a folder..like ```c:\iso```.

-Start PowerShell as admin
+Start PowerShell as admin and enter this:
 ```powershell
 Get-WindowsImage -ImagePath "C:\iso\sources\install.wim"
 ```

 Mount the contents as an image.
-Verify index matches
+Verify index matches the output of the previous command.
 ```powershell
 Mount-WindowsImage -Path C:\mount\ -ImagePath "C:\iso\sources\install.wim" -Index 1
 ```

-If the machine you are using has the drivers you need, you can use this to export all of the drivers that are installed.
+If the machine you are using has the drivers you need, you can use the following command to export all of the drivers that are installed.
+This is pretty powerful in that any or all drivers for **all machines** in your environment can be stuffed into here.
+This can certainly include printer drivers to alleviate *PintNightmare* ssues on new installs.

-Delete any drivers you don't want or need from the folder after exporting
+Delete any drivers you don't want or need from the folder after exporting.

 ```powershell
 Export-WindowsDriver –Online -Destination c:\export-drivers
 ```